victoriacheng15/weather-bot/README.md

 Discord is a platform where everyone in the server can communicate through voice/video calls and text messages.

-## features

-### Commands

-- /ping
-   -  The `/ping` command replies with "pong!" and calculates the time it takes to process the command.
-This allows you to observe the delay in message editing, demonstrating the bot's ability to send and edit messages after a specified interval.
-- /weather
-   - The `/weather` command provides weather information for a chosen location.
-Enter the city name and country code (e.g., ca or us), and the bot will display temperature, minimum temperature, maximum temperature, humidity, sunrise time, and sunset time.

-### Messages

-- hello
-  - The `hello` message is a user-triggered command that prompts the bot to reply directly to the user.
-- hey
-  - The `hey` message is designed for users who want the bot to send their message to the entire channel, creating a broadcast effect.

-### Auto Message

-The auto message utilize `node-schedule` that allows you to schedule the time with cron to send weather message at a specific time of your choice.

 ## Getting started

 1. Installation